oxidecomputer/windows-image-builder/README.md

 - On a **golden image**, every machine you clone inherits it.
 Change it after first boot, or build a separate image per machine.

 **Access and hardware.** Sensible defaults are already set.
-The two worth
-understanding:
+Worth understanding:

 - **Inject virtio drivers** — leave this on.
 Without it Windows installs fine and then has no network, which is a confusing thing to debug.
 - **Enable the serial console** — leave this on.
-It is how you watch the install happen, and it is your only way in if something goes wrong.
+It is how you watch the *installed* OS happen, once it exists, and it is your only way in if something goes wrong.
+- **Serial output during Windows Setup (EMS)** — leave this on too.
+It is a separate switch, because it covers the earlier moment: without it, Setup itself is silent on serial and the console above only starts talking once the OS reaches first logon. `--no-ems` on the CLI does the same thing.
+Off is a legal choice, just a surprising one if you did not mean it.

 ### 3. Processing